 Not words in the human sense.
 But chihuahuas, and dogs in general, are absolutely communicating with purpose when they bark.
 They modulate pitch, volume, duration, and frequency to convey different messages.
 They adjust their barking based on who is listening and what they want.

 The next time your chihuahua barks, listen.
 Really listen.
-There is more being said than you think.
-If you are curious about related topics, check out 7 Signs that a to the Point of Aggression.
+There is more being said than you think. com/7-signs-that-a-chihuahua-is-nervous-to-the-point-of-aggression/” title=”7 Signs that a to the Point of Aggression”>7 Signs that a to the Point of Aggression.

 What Different Bark Patterns Actually Mean